Some Incredible Drawings of Thomas Edison’s Inventions

 Electric Lamp Drawing (Patent Number: US223898A)

-Edison invented the electric lamp in the year of 1879 by introducing a carbon made wire filament that can tolerate heat.
+Edison invented the electric lamp in the year of 1879 by introducing a carbon-made wire filament that could tolerate heat.

 edisons-electric-bulb